 An introduction to Returns Management

-Three global trends, direct-to-customer commerce, the experience & share economy, and the circular economy all result in product returns.
+Three global trends, direct-to-customer commerce, the subscription economy, and the circular economy all lead to product returns.
 Companies that sell products need to be prepared for product returns.
-At this page we like to explain the basics to you.
+At this page we like to explain the Why, How, and What about returns management.
 For more details you can also read this returns management course.
-Let's review the Why, How, and What about returns management.

 Customer have multiple reasons to return while using a product.
 When returning a product customers ask for service.
 Therefor the service journey is part of the overall customer journey.
 The service journey offers undiscovered opportunities for service interaction with the customer.